Constrained Hamiltonian Systems and Physics-Informed Neural Networks: Hamilton-Dirac Neural Networks: Numerical experiments

-The energy conserving property of the simple pendulum HDNN is also corroborated by plotting the normalized energy difference $ (E(t)-E_0)/E_0$ versus time for the HDNN solution contrasted to the numerical solution obtained by RK45 in Fig.~\ref{fig_pend_energy}.
-We also plot the pendulum trajectory in various sections of the phase-space.
-For the sake of illustration we present the trajectories on the planes $x-y$, $x-p_x$ and $p_x-p_y$ in Fig.~\ref{fig_pend_trajectories}.
-For this particular example we have performed a numerical evaluation over a time domain $[0,20T]$ where $T$ is the period of the nonlinear pendulum and we have used a NN architecture with 4 hidden layers and 80 neurons per layer.
-The network has been trained for 10000 training epochs using 2000 discrete time points in the $[0,20T]$ time domain.
-Regarding the performance of the NN algorithm, the training time was 5.09 minutes on an Nvidia RTX-3060 GPU whereas the RK45 solver took 0.015 secs using the same time resolution.
-Clearly, the training of the NNs is far from efficient in terms of computational time.
-Nevertheless, as mentioned in the introduction, NN methods can be significantly accelerated using parallel computing, pre-trained networks, and training strategies involving leap time intervals
+For this, and the subsequent examples we have used an HDNN architecture with 4 hidden layers and 160 neurons per layer.
+The network has been trained for 20000 training epochs using 1000 discrete time points in the $[0,30T]$ time domain.
+Regarding the performance of the NN algorithm, the training time was 9.7 minutes on an Nvidia RTX-3060 GPU, whereas the RK45 solver took 0.13 seconds using the same time resolution.
+Clearly, the training of the HDNNs is far from efficient in terms of computational time. {Nevertheless, the HDNN's ability to predict trajectories for various pendulum masses with higher precision than RK45 at inference time, makes it ultimately more efficient.
+This method can be generalized by incorporating pre-trained networks on different patches of the $m$ domain, combined into a meta-network capable of predicting trajectories for a much wider range of masses.
+This is the GPT-PINN concept \cite{Chen2024} which will be utilized elsewhere.}

-Finally, to assess the importance of imposing Dirac constraints in the regularization term \eqref{loss_gen}, we plot the history of its different components.
-The first term quantifies the residual of the equations of motion, while the two terms comprising $\Lc_{reg}$ in \eqref{loss_reg} quantify the energy drift and the violation of Dirac constraints.
-In Fig.~\ref{fig_pend_losses}, we compare the loss history for a HDNN with constraints \eqref{prim_constr_1} and \eqref{secondary_constr_1} explicitly imposed in $\Lc_{reg}$ with the corresponding loss history without imposing the constraints.
-It is evident that explicitly imposing the constraints not only helps the network learn the trajectory by respecting the constraints, but also facilitates energy conservation and minimizes the residual of the equations.
+{Finally, to assess the convergence of the algorithm, we plot the history of the total loss function \eqref{loss_gen} and its different terms in Fig.~\ref{fig_pend_losses} (a).
+The first term in \eqref{loss_gen} quantifies the residual of the equations of motion, while the two terms comprising $\Lc_{reg}$ in \eqref{loss_reg} quantify the energy drift and the violation of Dirac constraints.
+The normalized $L_2$ error computed for the median mass value $m=1.5$ is also displayed.
+In the panel (b) of Fig.~\ref{fig_pend_losses} we present the impact of the term $\Lc_c$ on the accuracy of the predicted solutions.
+It is evident that increasing the weight $w_c$ of the constraint term from $0.1$ to $1.0$, improves the accuracy of the solution.
+Accurate solutions can be obtained also for $w_c\rightarrow 0$ but require more training epochs and collocation points.
+Initialization with appropriately pre-trained networks can also improve the convergence.}